BarlowR/BarlowR.github.io/content/trips/2024-03-17-dunlap-spring-2024-03/Dunlap_Spring20240317.md

 ### Day 2

 The next day had a similar start, with fewer folks on launch as a result of the forecast.
-Once again, I noticed signed of development right off the bat, and jumped off the hill immediately.
+Once again, I noticed signs of development right off the bat, and jumped off the hill immediately.
 I took a gamble on a developing cloud in front of launch, and was rewarded with a great climb to cloud base.
 I followed a string of clouds out front to Delilah, and waited for other folks.

 This time, I left Delilah with Sasha (on a Peak 6) and a Blue Maestro I didn't recognize.
 On glide I learned the pilot was named Scott.
 We went for Bald again, and Scott and I spent a while scratching before finding a climb and following Sasha down the same ridge I had flown the day before.
 I milked a few climbs along the way, and Sasha found a climb early and punched out to the valley.
 Knowing from the previous day that I likely couldn't follow, I stuck to the back ridge and searched for climbs.